 When the temperature outside is cool but the sun shining and the blinds are closed, then open the blinds to try and warm the house.

 Ensure that this only happens when there is nobody in the house (motion detection).
+If motion is detected (people are in the room, allow the blinds to return to an open position (potentially the last position?).

-Create an alert (e.g. beep) when the blind will actually do something on its own.
+Create an alert (e.g. soft beep) when the blind will actually do something on its own and set a configurable timer for the actual event to occur after the alert

 Detect sun glare and lower blinds as required.
+(Please investigate how it can be possible to detect glare at the correct angle for the sun ie there is glare from lunch time until the evening, but only when the sun is low do we want to lower the blinds – more thought required here how this can be achieved/setup/configured?)

-Allow WIFI connection to the blinds for users to control setup and settings (app development, website?).
+Allow connection to the blinds for users to control setup and settings (app development, website?).

 Collect data about the use of the blind and send back to servers.

-Allow central control of many blinds (office buildings, high rise apartments, etc.)
+Allow central control of many blinds (office buildings, high rise apartments, etc.) Setting up of group control etc…

 Check battery health and solar panel on the DC motors.

 Set open and close timers

+Most if not all of this should be configurable at setup of the system by the consumer/installer.

 System architecture